jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## [Thanos](http://vs.tcgbrowser.com/images/cards/big/mnb-085.jpg) (MC - MNB-085)
 *Set: Legacy*

-Q: If Thanos is stunned as an enemy character is KO'd as the result of striking each other, will Thanos get an XP?
+Q: If Thanos is stunned as an enemy character is KO'd as the result of striking each other, will Thanos get an XP for **The Mad Titan**?

+A: Yes.

+^(Source: UDE FAQ)

 # [Thanos](http://vs.tcgbrowser.com/images/cards/big/BLK-005.jpg) (MC)
 *Set: Black Order*